 At 6pm we were allowed into the entertainment area.
 The bar was always well attended, the staff were friendly and polite and there was plenty of seating for everyone.

-There’s loads to join in with for the kids.
-There’s photo opportunities with the characters and lots of on stage entertainment from them.
+There are loads to join in with for the kids.
+They had photo opportunities with the characters and lots of on-stage entertainment from them.
 There loads of participation opportunities for the kids too with fun and games.
 If it’s not too busy the adults are encouraged to join in as well.
-All in all the kids entertainment got two thumbs up from Jamie.
+All in all the kid’s entertainment got two thumbs up from Jamie.

 We also went to the evening’s entertainment again at Southview as it was so popular with Jamie the night before.
 Sadly the next day it was time to leave.
 We were all impressed with the facilities at the site.
 I usually make suggestions for improvement in a review.
 I currently can’t think of anything.

 Other facilities not already mentioned – there is a 9 hole golf course, many static caravans to rent (some new).
 The pool also has a flume, sauna and steam room.
 There are many pool activities during the entertainment season.
 The boathouse also has a costa coffee stand.
 The boathouse offers free wifi and there is wifi throughout the site at an extra cost.
 We tried it, it worked a dream.